RENCI/aixb-landing-page/README.md

  - Commit directly to the `content` branch
  - Create a **new branch** for this commit and start a pull request

 Please select the first option (Commit directly to the `content` branch).
-When you have completed changes to all the necessary files, create a pull request to merge the `content` branch to the `main` branch.
+When you have completed changes to all the necessary files, create a pull request to merge the `content` branch to the `main` branch (make sure that you are creating a pull request to the `main` branch of the `RENCI/aixb-landing-page` repository).
 Our team will be notified of the pull request and will review and merge the requested changes.